 President Donald Trump is nearing his 100th day in office.

-Trump has just over a week to go until April 29th, which will mark his 100th day as U.S. president.
+This Saturday, April 29th will mark Trump’s 100th day as U.S. president.
 These first 100 days of a presidency have been examined going back to President Franklin Roosevelt.

-On Twitter this week, Trump said that he has accomplished a lot during his first 100 days but that he will still be criticized by the media.
+On Twitter, Trump recently said that he has accomplished a lot during his first 100 days but that he will still be criticized by the media.
 He also said that the 100 days standard is “ridiculous.”

 So what were those promises that Trump made about the first 100 days, and how many of them have come to fruition?
 Here’s what Trump said he would do during these first three months of his presidency.